 Walmart Photo Centre is a good place for passport pictures and other photographic needs.

 Canadian Tire is one of Canada’s iconic retailers and most admired and trusted company.
 If you want to shop Canadian, this is the store to go to.

 The Canadian Retail company sells a wide range of automotive parts, hardware, tools, sports and leisure and home products.
 Canadian Tire is also known for its car repair garage at each store.
 Did you buy a car in Canada that needs repairs or service done or you’re shopping for new tires?
 Try Canadian Tire, it’s an old trusted Canadian company and you can’t go wrong with them.

 Canadian Tire has a large selection of camping equipment and sells great brands like Coleman.

 Shoppers Drug Mart

-As you might guess, this huge pharmacy giant not only sells prescription drugs, they also have a large selection of over-the-counter medications, health and beauty products, cosmetics and fragrances, seasonal products, milk, yoghurt, bread and everyday household essentials.
+As you might guess, this huge pharmacy giant not only sells prescription drugs but also have a large selection of over-the-counter medications, health and beauty products, cosmetics and fragrances, seasonal products, milk, yogurt, bread and everyday household essentials.
 They also have memory cards for your camera if you need an extra one.

 London Drugs is a Canadian retail store chain, 100 % Canadian owned and its primary focus is on pharmaceuticals, electronics, computers, cameras, housewares, toys, books, skincare, and cosmetics, with a limited selection of grocery items.
 It is a friendly place to shop and I often find good deals on camera equipment at London Drugs.
 Each store has an excellent photo lab and friendly staff.